Momentum Tracking: Momentum Acceleration for Decentralized Deep Learning on Heterogeneous Data: Proposed Method

-where $r_0 \coloneqq f(\bar{\vx}^{(0)}) - f^\star$. \end{theorem} Data heterogeneity $\zeta^2$ appears in the second term, and the convergence rate of QG-DSGDm depends on data heterogeneity $\zeta^2$.
-Therefore, the convergence rate of QG-DSGDm decreases when the data distributions held by each node are statistically heterogeneous.
+where $r_0 \coloneqq f(\bar{\vx}^{(0)}) - f^\star$. \end{theorem} Data heterogeneity $\zeta^2$ appears in the second term.
+Thus, the convergence rate of QG-DSGDm deteriorates when the data distributions held by each node are statistically heterogeneous.
 By contrast, the convergence rate of Momentum Tracking Eq.~(\ref{eq:rate_of_mt}) does not depend on data heterogeneity $\zeta^2$.
 Therefore, Momentum Tracking is more robust to data heterogeneity than QG-DSGDm.
-Because the convergence rates of DSGDm and DecentLaM also depend on data heterogeneity $\zeta^2$, the same discussion holds for DSGDm and DecentLaM.
+Because the convergence rates of DSGDm and DecentLaM also depend on $\zeta^2$, the same discussion holds for DSGDm and DecentLaM.
 Hence, Momentum Tracking is more robust to data heterogeneity than these methods.
-To the best of our knowledge, Momentum Tracking is the first decentralized learning method with momentum acceleration whose convergence rate has been proven to be independent of data heterogeneity $\zeta^2$ in the standard deep learning setting.
+To the best of our knowledge, Momentum Tracking is the first decentralized learning method with momentum whose convergence rate has been proven to be independent of data heterogeneity $\zeta^2$ in the setting where the objective function is non-convex and the stochastic gradient is used.

 Next, we discuss the range of $\beta$.
 The convergence rates of QG-DSGDm and DecentLaM provided by \citet{lin21quasi} and \citet{yuan202decentlam} hold only when the range of $\beta$ is restricted.
-For instance, Theorem \ref{theorem:qg_dsgdm} assumes that $\beta \leq \frac{p}{21+p} (< 0.05)$.
+For instance, Theorem~\ref{theorem:qg_dsgdm} assumes that $\beta \leq \frac{p}{21+p} (< 0.05)$.
 However, these restrictions on the range of $\beta$ do not hold in practice.
 (Typically, $\beta$ is set to $0.9$.)
 Therefore, the convergence rates of QG-DSGDm and DecentLaM are unclear in such practical cases.
-By contrast, Theorem \ref{theorem:convergence_rate} can provide the convergence rate of Momentum Tracking that holds for any $\beta \in [0, 1)$.
+By contrast, Theorem~\ref{theorem:convergence_rate} can provide the convergence rate of Momentum Tracking that holds for any $\beta \in [0, 1)$.

 \textbf{Comparison with SGDm:} Next, we compare the convergence rate of Momentum Tracking with that of SGDm.
 In a setting where the objective function is non-convex and the stochastic gradient is used, SGDm has been proven to converge to the stationary point with $\mathcal{O}(1 / \sqrt{R})$ \citep{yan2018unified,liu2020improved}.
 By contrast, Theorem \ref{theorem:convergence_rate} indicates that if the number of rounds $R$ is sufficiently large, Momentum Tracking converges with $\mathcal{O}(1 / \sqrt{N R})$.
 Therefore, Momentum Tracking can achieve a linear speedup with respect to the number of nodes $N$, which is a common and important property in decentralized learning methods \citep{lian2018asynchronous,koloskova2020unified}.